VanSaurabh/Product-Catalog-API/README.md

 ```bash
 mvn package
 ```
-Standalone executable jar is placed under target ProductCatalog-0.0.1-SNAPSHOT.jar.
+Standalone executable jar will be created under target ProductCatalog-0.0.1-SNAPSHOT.jar.
 So you can run this jar:

 ```bash
 java -jar .\target\ProductCatalog-0.0.1-SNAPSHOT.jar